passkeydeveloper/passkeys.dev/content/en/docs/reference/android.md

 Android devices can be persistently linked to the browsers/platforms below:

 - Chrome OS
+- Windows 11 23H2
-- Chrome on Windows 10 & 11
+- Chrome & Edge on Windows 11 <23H2
-- Edge on Windows 10 & 11
+- Chrome & Edge on Windows 10
 - Chrome on macOS
 - Edge on macOS
 - Chrome on Ubuntu